koayyiting/T06-ID-Assignment1/README.md

 This is my project which is designed based on a topic given which is "Build a personal protfolio site".
 The overview of my website is a personal portfolio which its goal its to present myself best in my website and get hired.
 So this website would include my Personal Information like My Education Journey, Interest, My Previous Projects and My Contacts.

 As I have mentioned, my Goal is to present myself and get hired.
 So after looking through my personal portfolio, it must be able to let the recruiters find my portfolio good.
-(TBC...)
+So users using my website will be able to know about me.
+They are able to navigate to pages to show more information of myself.
+[They are also able to send emails to contact me at the Contacts Page.]

-## Design Process
+## Design Process (not done)

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.